logo Joe Schneider

 How can not-for-profit organizations apply for discretionary grants?

-Grant application procedures are listed on the How to Apply for a Grant page of our web site.
-If you have any questions, please contact Jo Dech, administrative assistant, Grants and Programs, at (937) 225-9976.
+Grant application procedures are listed on the How to Apply for a Grant page of our website.
+If you have any questions, please contact Tania Arseculeratne, community engagement officer, at (937) 225-9966.

-We welcome grant applications from local not-for-profit organizations that benefit citizens of the Greater Miami Valley.
+We welcome grant applications from local not-for-profit organizations that benefit citizens of the Greater Dayton region.
 To be eligible for a grant, your organization must:

-• benefit the citizens in the Dayton/Greater Miami Valley region,
+- benefit the citizens in the Greater Dayton region,

 How often may I apply for a grant, and how many applications can I submit?

-Only one request per grant cycle see grant application deadlines can be submitted for consideration so that we can help as many not-for-profit organizations as possible.
-If your organization has received a discretionary grant from The Dayton Foundation, you must submit a final report on how the grant was used and have it approved by the Foundation's Grants Department before you are eligible to apply for a new grant.
+Only one request per grant cycle (grant application deadlines) can be submitted for consideration so that we can help as many not-for-profit organizations as possible.
+If your organization has received a discretionary grant from The Dayton Foundation, you must submit a final report stating how the grant was used and have it approved by the Foundation’s Grants Department before you are eligible to apply for a new grant.

 A volunteer Grants Committee, which includes a diverse group of community leaders and members of the Foundation's Governing Board, reviews grant applications twice a year.
 The Grants Committee makes grant recommendations to the Governing Board, which makes the final grants decision.